 Current Treatment of Epilepsy and Side Effects

-Side effects – drowsiness, loss of muscle coordination, behaviour changes such as aggression, confusion, nervousness), loss of appetite.
+Side effects – drowsiness, loss of muscle coordination, behaviour changes such as aggression, confusion, nervousness), and loss of appetite.

-Side effects – frequent urination, low blood symptoms, drowsiness and dizziness, constipation, diarrhea, sugar cravings, muscle cramps, flu symptoms.
+Side effects – frequent urination, low blood symptoms, drowsiness and dizziness, constipation, diarrhea, sugar cravings, muscle cramps, and flu symptoms.

 Depending on the type of epilepsy, surgery may be recommended.

-Pharmaceutical treatments have serious side effects and lethal dosages whereas the CBD’s only side effect is a feeling of dizziness or potential nausea and has no known lethal dosage.
+Pharmaceutical treatments have serious side effects and lethal dosages whereas CBD’s only side effect is a feeling of dizziness or potential nausea and has no known lethal dosage.

 Dravet syndrome is a rare, catastrophic, lifelong form of epilepsy that begins in the first year of life with frequent and/or prolonged seizures, previously known as Severe Myoclonic Epilepsy of Infancy (SMEI); it affects 1:15,700 individuals.